diederickh/video_capture/docs/source/guide.rst

   A pixel format describes how the bytes of a video frame are stored.
   Common pixel formats for Video Capture are YUYV422, UYVV422 and YUV420P.
   Some OSes can convert between pixel formats (Mac).
-See [libyuvs](https://code.google.com/p/libyuv/wiki/Formats) documentation for some more info on format mappings.
+See [libyuvs](https://code.google.com/p/libyuv/wiki/Formats) documentation for some more info on format mappings..

 Output formats
   Some SDKs have optimized solutions to decode a video stream you